 Tell me again: Who are the job creators?

 One of the people interviewed in the movie is a very successful investor and entrepreneur who owns, among other things, a clothing factory.
 One of the things he said stuck with me.
 To very loosely paraphrase: “There’s a lot of talk these days about penalizing the job creators in this country with higher taxes.
 But job creators aren’t people like me.
 Jobs are created by our customers.
-And if our customers aren’t paid enough at their jobs to buy the output of these jobs, I’ll be out of business.”
+And if our customers aren’t paid enough at their jobs to buy the output of my company’s jobs, I’ll be out of business.”

 So here’s the real point when it comes to income equality: How much a CEO makes is none of my business.
-Until, that is, the concentration of income growth at the top results in regular working people who are too poor to be able to click on the ads on my website, buy the shoes in your store or the car your neighbor manufactures.
+Until, that is, the concentration of income growth at the top results in regular working people who are too poor to be able to click on the ads on my website, buy the shoes in your store or purchase the car your neighbor manufactures.

 That’s when we all lose, and why income inequality matters.